MetalES/Project-Zelda/README.md

 Port from RPG Maker to the Solarus Engine.
 Files are incomplete but this is wanted, game will be playable when there will be "main.lua" in /data.

-Repo Update rate : After Christmas, time to decompress.
+Repo Update rate : Each Week.
 Advancement tracking : each major version.

 Do not ask for any feature request, the game already had enough feature to programm, and it's already a mess. /ffs